Beneficial Ownership Information Reporting FAQs

 Who can view your BOI filing information:

-Beneficial ownership information will not be housed in a publicly accessible registry.
-In fact, FinCEN will be responsible for storing the information in a secure database.
-Unless you are with a law enforcement agency, you will not have access to this data.
+Beneficial ownership information is not housed in a publicly accessible registry.
+FinCEN will be responsible for storing the information in a secure database.
+Unless you are with a law enforcement agency, you cannot access this data.
 That said, financial institutions may gain access to specific information with authorization from the reporting company.

 Can Parasec assist with my BOI filing(s)?